SuBPaR42/jelectrum/README.md

 This is done because I've found things to be more reliable if the database is a separate process that doesn't get restarted.
 It is thus less likely to corrupt the datastore and be a problem.

-Anyways, to run it, go into:
+Anyways, to run it, go into (assuming you are currently in jelectrum directory):
+    $ screen -mdS LNET
+    $ screen -r LNET
-cd cpp
+    $ cd cpp
-make
+    $ make

-while true
-do
-./levelnet /var/ssd/leveldb
+    $ ./levelnet /location/of/leveldb/here
-done

 (replace that path with where you want the leveldb to live)